Previously: Common knowledge topples a dictator. Dreams get weird in the age of Psi.

 “What was that?”
 Judith asks.

 My mind races for an answer that won’t scare her away.
 Uh, how about you tell her it’s an acting exercise.
-“I’ve been getting these, um, episodes since the Awakening.”
+“I’ve been getting these, um, episodes since the Opening.”

 “What kinds of episodes?”